telstrapurple/DevEvents/readme.md

 4. Select the Create a new branch for this commit and start a pull request option
 5. Submit your pull request

-### Contributing Rules ###

 Please ensure you have done the following when making changes to this file:

-- Note we are currently only interested in Australian based events
+- Note we are currently only interested in Australian based events and no earlier than 2016
 - The event should be of interest to the dev community (specialist and related topics are fine e.g. AI and agile)
-- Add events in chronological order
+- Please add events in chronological order
 - Check any links you are adding are correct
-- Ensure dates are in dd/mm/yyyy format
+- Ensure dates are in dd/mm/yyyy format (in case we want to parse this data later)
 - Ensure no additional spaces or formatting characters are present (this will make parsing easier later)
 - Ensure states are specified as VIC, NSW, ACT, WA, SA, NT, QLD, ALL, TAS, OTH (Other)